-As a member of the Macomb County Board of Commissioners starting in 2011 under the new charter, Fred was an advocate for transparency, accountability, and fiscal restraint as the new form of government has taken shape.
+A member of the first Macomb Board of Commissioners under the new charter, Fred was an advocate for transparency, accountability, and fiscal restraint as the new form of government took shape.
 He chaired the committee that drafted the county’s first-ever Ethics Ordinance.
-Fred also championed “Buy Local” provisions for county purchasing to make sure that local businesses get consideration in county contracting.
-As Chair of the Board’s Finance Committee, Fred helped craft four consecutive balanced budgets passed by the Board of Commissioners.
-He served in this capacity until 2016.
+Fred has also championed “Buy Local” provisions for county purchasing to make sure that local businesses get consideration in county contracting.
+Contracting reforms supported by Fred saved taxpayers hundreds of thousands of dollars.
+Three times, Fred opposed pay raises for himself and other county officials.

 As State Representative from 2005 to 2010, Miller had 12 of his bills signed into law.
-Fred served as chair of both the House Committee on Labor as well as the Appropriations Subcommittee on Community Colleges and helped lead efforts to bring additional higher education opportunities to Macomb, including the MSU College of Osteopathic Medicine.
+Fred served as chair of both the House Committee on Labor as well as the Appropriations Subcommittee on Community Colleges.
+Fred led an effort to increase access to college degree programs in Macomb County, including the creation of the MSU medical school.